TwitterpinterestFacebookInstagrambluesky

 Basic configuration of the L3 complex, which included LOK spacecraft was formulated by 1963, or roughly two years behind a similar effort in the United States.

-Power supply: The most notable difference between the original Soyuz and LOK was the power supply system.
-Unlike solar panels which provided electrical energy for the 7K-OK spacecraft, the LOK would feature liquid hydrogen/oxygen-powered fuel cells, EKhG, similar to those used on the US Gemini, and Apollo spacecraft.
+Power supply: The most notable difference between the original Soyuz crew vehicle and the LOK variant was the power supply system.
+Unlike solar panels which provided electrical energy for the 7K-OK spacecraft, the LOK was initially expected to carry a pair of Radio-Isotope Thermal and Electric Generators, RITEGs attached to beams extending from the Aggregate Compartment.
+In the course of development, the RITEG's were replaced with liquid hydrogen/oxygen-powered fuel cells, EKhG, similar to those used on the US Gemini, and Apollo spacecraft.
 In addition to generating electrical energy, fuel cells would output critically needed breathing oxygen and potable water as byproducts, thus greatly increasing spacecraft's life-support capacity.

-The development of this system was delegated to the Ministry of Medium Machine-building, known as MSM or Minsredmash, which was responsible for nuclear technology in the USSR.
+The development of fuel cells was delegated to the Ministry of Medium Machine-building, known as MSM or Minsredmash, which was responsible for nuclear technology in the USSR.
 (78)

-The EKhG system was actually installed on the mockup of the N1/L3 complex No. 1M1A, and tests loading of the fuel cells with hydrogen and oxygen was conducted from Nov.
+The EKhG system was not ready for first tests of the N1 rockets in 1969, but it was actually installed on the mockup of the N1/L3 complex No. 1M1A, and tests loading of the fuel cells with hydrogen and oxygen was conducted from Nov.
 1 to Dec 29, 1971.
 Another such fueling took place during the stay of the flight vehicle on the launch pad from Aug.
 24 to Nov.
 23, 1972.

 Life-support system: The LOK spacecraft would also carry more capable life-support system than the original Soyuz 7K-OK.
 From around 1964, NIIKhIMMash research institute of the Ministry Chemical Machine-building was working on closed-loop systems of recycling water, which could enable much longer presence of people in space.